-- 52. "Agencies may 'tier' impact statements in sequence, incorporating by reference general discussions from the earlier statements into later, more specific statements. ...
-Thus, an agency may prepare an EIS that 'reflects the broad environmental consequences attendant upon a wide-ranging federal program. ...
-It may then prepare a later statement to address more particularized, site-specific considerations once the overall program has reached the 'second tier, or implementation stage of its development."
-Oak Ridge Env.
-Peace All., 412 F.Supp.3d at 832-33. - 53.
-"NEPA regulations provide two frameworks within which additional NEPA analysis may occur after an initial EIS is finalized: namely, tiering and supplementation.
+- 96. "NEPA regulations provide two frameworks within which additional NEPA analysis may occur after an initial EIS is finalized: namely, tiering and supplementation.
 Tiering refers to the incorporation by reference in subsequent EISs or EAs, which concentrate on issues specific to the current proposal, of previous broader EISs that cover matters more general in nature.
 Supplementation refers to the process of updating a previous EIS in situations where the agency makes substantial changes to the proposed action, or there are significant new circumstances or information.
 The NEPA regulations do not provide any express guidance for determining whether to prepare a tiered NEPA analysis or a supplemental NEPA analysis in borderline cases."
 N. Alaska Envtl.
 Ctr. v.
 U.S. Dep't of Interior, 983 F.3d 1077, 1090 (9th Cir.
-2020) (citations omitted).

-- 54. The Administrative Procedure Act ("APA") requires the court to review agency decisions and find them unlawful if the conclusions are, "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
-5 U.S.C. § 706(2)(A) (2016). - 55.
+2020) (citations omitted). - 97.
+The APA requires the court to review agency decisions and find them unlawful if the conclusions are, "arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
+5 U.S.C. § 706(2)(A) (2016). - 98.
 On December 10, 1997, CEQ issued Environmental Justice: Guidance Under the National Environmental Policy Act.
 CEQ recommends an agency review under NEPA be guided by the following principles that consider: - a. the composition of the affected area and whether there may be "disproportionately high and adverse human health or environmental effects on minority populations, low-income populations, or Indian tribes; - b. the "potential for multiple or cumulative exposure to human health or environmental hazards in the affected population and historical patterns of exposure to environmental hazards;" - c. how the "interrelated cultural, social, occupational, historical, or economic factors [may] amplify the natural and physical environmental effects of the proposed agency action;" - d.
 How the agency can overcome "linguistic, cultural, institutional, geographic and other barriers to meaningful participation;" - e.
-The diverse constituencies within any particular community should "endeavor to have complete representation of the community as a whole;" - f.
-The requirement that agencies should seek tribal representation in the process in a manner that is consistent with the government-to-government relationship between the United States and tribal governments, the federal government's trust responsibility to federally recognized tribes, and any treaty rights." - 56.
-In issuing an Executive Order on Environmental Justice, the Biden Administration has made environmental justice a significant priority and directed federal agencies to prioritize consideration of these concerns:
+The diverse constituencies within any particular community should "endeavor to have complete representation of the community as a whole;"

+- f.
+The requirement that agencies should seek tribal representation in the process in a manner that is consistent with the government-to-government relationship between the United States and tribal governments, the federal government's trust responsibility to federally recognized tribes, and any treaty rights." - 99.
+In issuing an Executive Order on Environmental Justice shortly after inauguration, the Biden Administration has made environmental justice a significant priority, reaffirming the 1997 environmental justice NEPA guidance, and directed federal agencies to prioritize consideration of these concerns: